drannex42/svelte-vibe.d/README.md

 This runs the basic Vibe.d web framework as  core server infrastructure and in the svelte directory you write your code as HTML/JS/CSS as usual with Svelte.js.

 When you run the application the ```main()``` function will automatically execute the svelte build scripts, and transfer the build to the D-lang ```/public``` directory.
 In D we are reading the static files and passing the req/res for what you need.
-Sweet cybernetically enhanced front-end, with a sweet low-language @safe compiled language.
+Sweet cybernetically enhanced front-end, with a sweet low-language @safe(r) compiled language.

 ## Why was this built?